Reoptimize-Systems/xfemm/cfemm/REVIEW.md

   With EditMode lines or arcs, IsSelected of the copied endpoints is not cleared.
 - CFemmeDoc::TranslateCopy():
   With EditMode lines or arcs, IsSelected of the copied endpoints is not cleared.

+### femm/belaviewLua.cpp

+- lua_lineintegral():
+  Returns 2 values even when only one value should be returned.